 - Dhow cruise to Shamm Fjord, Musandam

 In the afternoon we transfer to Khasab harbour where we board a dhow for a cruise through the western inlet, Khaw ash Shamm, to view the spectacular fjords of Musandam, with its villages clinging to the sides of the majestic Hajar Mountains, and the famous telegraphic island.
 Until recently the Musandam Peninsula was largely cut off from the rest of Arabia; apart from the remains of a small Sasanian settlement on an island just to its north and of a Portuguese fort at Khasab, few traces of foreign contact remain from earlier times.
 It wasn’t until the British explorer Bertram Thomas described Musandam after a brief visit in the 1920s that it became known to the outside world.
 During the cruise there will be an option to swim and snorkel (snorkelling equipment will be provided).
 Lunch will be provided on board.
-This evening we dine together at our hotel.
 (Overnight Khasab) BLD